UAB-CINL/UAB-CINL.github.io/docs/analysis/fmriprep/fmriprep-scripts.md

          participant
 ```

-This script will replicate the fmriprep command for participants in the
-`participants.tsv` file.
-When submitting this job, include the
-`--array=<min>-<max>` option in the `sbatch` command representing the
-index of the participants you want to run.
+This script will replicate the fmriprep command for participants in the `participants.tsv` file.
+When submitting this job, include the `--array=<min>-<max>` option in the `sbatch` command representing the index of the participants you want to run.
 The index is 0-based.
-For
-example, if you want to run the first 10 participants in the file, use
-`--array=0-9`, whereas if you want to run the 7th and 10th participant
-only, use `--array=6,9`.
+For example, if you want to run the first 10 participants in the file, use `--array=0-9`, whereas if you want to run the 7th and 10th participant only, use `--array=6,9`.

-This script can be placed in and run from a `code` folder in the
-BIDS-sorted `nifti` folder to maintain BIDS compliance.
+This script can be placed in and run from a `code` folder placed under the main dataset directory to maintain BIDS compliance.